This semi-detached holiday property is situated on the outskirts of Llantwit Major in the Vale of Glamorgan.

 This lovely cottage is set in a quiet cul-de-sac and is ideal for a getaway near the coast.

 The cosy sitting room in the cottage offers a TV with iPlayer facility only, and is part of the open plan living space with a kitchen area and a foldaway breakfast bar for you to enjoy meals together.

-The bathroom is on the ground floor and the two bedrooms upstairs offer one double, and a single with a pull-out stacker bed.
+The bathroom is on the ground floor and the one double bedroom upstairs and one single.

 Patio doors lead out to a patio where a morning cup of tea, an evening drink or alfresco dining will be most enjoyable on warm days.